erdnaxelaweb/staticfakedesign/doc/value_types/content.md

 ## Models

-The `models` parameter allow to define model data used when generating content.
+The `models` parameter allow you to create variations of your content with specific data.

 The parameter is an array of "model" and each model is an associative array where the key if a field identifier and the value the field value.
-When generating a content, a random provided model will be used to determine the content fields value.
+When generating a content, a random configured model will be used to determine the content fields value.

 Example :
 ```yaml